Politics of Bihar: Administration and governments

 The head of the state bureaucracy is the Chief Secretary.
 Under him is a hierarchy of officials drawn from the Indian Administrative Service, Indian Police Service, and other wings of the state civil services.
-The judiciary is headed by the Chief Justice.
+The Chief Justice heads the judiciary.
 Bihar has a High Court that has been functioning since 1916.
-All of the government headquarters are situated in the state capital Patna.
+All of the government headquarters are situated in the state capital of Patna.

-For administrative purposes, Bihar state has nine divisions—Patna, Tirhut, Saran, Darbhanga, Kosi, Purnia, Bhagalpur, Munger, and Magadh Division—which between them are subdivided into thirty-eight districts.
+For administrative purposes, the state of Bihar is divided into nine divisions—Patna, Tirhut, Saran, Darbhanga, Kosi, Purnia, Bhagalpur, Munger, and Magadh Division—which, between them, are subdivided into thirty-eight districts.

 History

-Pre-Independence

-Bihar was an important part of India's struggle for independence.
-Mahatma Gandhi became the movement's leader after the Champaran Satyagraha, launched in the state's Champaran district at the repeated request of a local leader Raj Kumar Shukla.
-He was also supported by Rajendra Prasad, Anugrah Narayan Sinha, and Brajkishore Prasad.